yashs662/rust_kanban/README.md

   I am new to rust and wanted to learn the language in a project-oriented manner, feel free to drop feedback on my code😁.
 Another reason for building a TUI is that I spend the majority of my time in the terminal whether it is testing or running code or writing code in neovim.
 I haven't been able to find any other alternatives so I have started to make my own!
 ## Contribution
-  Feel free to make a pull request or make a new issue, I am open to suggestions ✌️
+  Feel free to make a pull request or make a new issue, I am open to suggestions ✌️ I currently do not own a Mac so I am unable to test the app on Mac, if you are able to test it on Mac, please let me know if there are any issues.
 ## TODO
 - [ ] Allow Card to be modified in Card View
 - [ ] Add ability to export data to JSON / Switch to JSON for file saving (maybe? need to test speed of JSON vs savefile binary)